Beam Imaging and Luminosity Calibration: Two-dimensional Beam Imaging

+For comparison, the vertex-position resolution $V$ in the CMS Run-1 detector varies from 20 to 100 $\mu m$, depending on the transverse momentum and the number of vertex-associated tracks~\cite{Chatrchyan:1704291}.
+In this paper, an average resolution of $\sigma_b\approx 30$ $\mu m$ is assumed, which with the beam parameters of Equation~\ref{beamwidth} amounts to $\sigma_V \approx \frac{1}{3}\sigma_{b}$.
+The impact of uncertainties related to the vertex position resolution are discussed at the end of this section.

-As described in the introduction an asymmetric scan setup is used as proposed in~\cite{Balagura:2011yw} and~\cite{Zanetti:1357856}.
-To derive the fit-model for the vertex distributions and without loss of generality the constants in Equation~\ref{numVertices} are set to 1
+As described in the introduction an asymmetric scan setup is used as proposed in~\cite{Zanetti:1357856} and ~\cite{Balagura:2011yw}.
+To derive the fit model for the vertex distributions and without loss of generality the constants in Equation~\ref{numVertices} are set to 1